How to Become a Licensed Mental Health Counselor (LMHC)

 ACA and AMHCA

-Some mental health counselors immediately join organizations such as the American Counseling Association (ACA) to interact with counseling professionals in all fields.
-Your mental health specialization could make you a great candidate for the American Mental Health Counselors Association (AMHCA), which is an organization specifically focused on the needs of counselors in your field.
+Some mental health counselors immediately join organizations, such as the American Counseling Association (ACA), to interact with counseling professionals in all fields.
+Your mental health specialization could make you a great candidate for the American Mental Health Counselors Association (AMHCA), an organization specifically focused on the needs of counselors in your field.

 ALGBTIC